 Water meter installation has been a requirement for all new construction in Whistler since 1993, and radio frequency (RF) remote reading capabilities have been a requirement since 2007.

 In 2019 the RMOW launched a pilot project to implement volumetric billing in Function Junction.
 Function Junction was chosen for the pilot project since the RMOW recently acquired the VanWest Water Utility that serviced the neighbourhood.
-The installation process is complete and mock billing is anticipated to be introduced by the end of 2021.
+The installation process to various ICI properties is ongoing and mock billing is anticipated to be introduced by the end of 2022 or early 2023.

-The RMOW is now expanding the program to include other ICI properties in Whistler outside of Whistler Village.
+The RMOW is now expanding the program to include other ICI properties in Whistler.
 Contractor Neptune Technology Group is currently conducting the preliminary meter surveys and will assist with installing new water meters as required.
 This will help the RMOW understand water usage by ICI customers in Whistler.